Shashankreddysunkara/NavVis/README.md

 Once the production deployment build has been completed in the container, the logs of that container will show output of the file generated.

 <img width=750px height=50px src="./docs/NavVis Final solution of binary execution.png" alt="Project Plan"></a>

+### NOTE:
+Since I have used persistent docker volume mount type, the generated binary and plane_out.jpg in container will be persisted into my host system.

 ## 4. Artifacts
 <a name = "artifacts"></a>